AnazThaj/100-days-of-code/r1-log.md

 4. Halfway into class #13 of #100Devs

 **Thoughts**: "The price of anything is the amount of life you exchange for it." -Henry David Thoreau

+### R1D30: June 30

+**Today's Progress**: Finished class #13 of #100Devs and went through the reading materials.
+Got started on a JS project to be completed before the next class.

+**Thoughts**: "However difficult life may seem, there is always something can do and succeed at." -Stephen Hawking